Tech-at-DU/SPD-2.1-Industry-Collaboration-Project/README.md

 ## Class Assignments
 All assignments are in [the tracker](https://docs.google.com/spreadsheets/d/152bPT7HkiieK9vTtgwb2iPyEfEUVz60myzv2TH-K-r4/edit#gid=783350384) in columns G-W

-Some projects of note:

-### Product Requirements Document (PRD)

-For your project, you will construct a PRD, a document frequently used in industry to convey the purpose and specifications of a product.
-You will be sharing this artifact with your industry partner.

-Copy the [PRD Template](https://docs.google.com/document/d/10u8lI0VhBcj69hdTFDsZAdA_PgZ6136Bsvrnn8jwlmQ/edit?usp=sharing) and fill in all of the sections.
-Remember you will be putting in your User Journeys and Wireframes in this document as well.
-See [example PRD here](https://docs.google.com/document/d/19Pr8BRXLpHj1DcXMLLQ1tzAhG6YvqN-qdNlvLn4x6cE/edit#heading=h.blb9dxwl1maj).

-**Evaluation:** You will be evaluated on this assignment using the [Writing Rubric](https://docs.google.com/document/d/1T1oqHFoRo0kl7mPUTFupmsoEkLYltKsVgtqyGKDaCgY/edit?usp=sharing).
-To pass the assignment, you must...

-- Fill out each section of the PRD
-- Get an average score of 2 on the above rubric

-### MVP

-**DUE DATE: Thursday, October 7**

-By the end of this course, you should have an MVP of your product that you will present both in class and to your industry partner.

-**Evaluation:** You will be evaluated on this assignment using the [Portfolio Project Rubric](https://docs.google.com/document/d/1nd70y0jzxD31mgxvwxgXxUY_Bi4YAN_kX9To_M0UilI/edit?usp=sharing).
-To pass the assignment, you must...

-- Get an average score of 2 on the above rubric to pass the assignment.
-- Have your project be live/launched (or on test-flight or demoable if partner doesn’t want it public)

-### Presentation of MVP

-**Presentation format for SPD 2.1 Final**

-10 minute MVP presentation to Dan in class:
-1. Dan user tests features on app (share link)
-2. Each teammate shows their code and describes contributions
-3. PM explains future feature roadmap
-4. Share who will work on the intensive project during Intensive (if anybody)

-**Evaluation:** team must present to pass

 ## Evaluation

 To pass this course you must meet the following requirements: